scorpiodiagrams/fdg/wiki/appendix_a.md

      ((> x 0) x)))
 ```

-The conditional =cond= takes a number of clauses.
+The conditional #Code(cond) takes a number of clauses.
 Each clause has a predicate expression, which may be either true or false, and a consequent expression.
-The value of the =cond= expression is the value of the consequent expression of the first clause for which the corresponding predicate expression is true.
+The value of the #Code(cond) expression is the value of the consequent expression of the first clause for which the corresponding predicate expression is true.
 The general form of a conditional expression is

 $$\begin{align*}
 \texttt{(cond }&\texttt{( } \textit{predicate-1}\quad \textit{consequent-1} \texttt{)} \\